HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 8. Run 'dxclient -V' to verify that the dxclient command line is installed.

     A folder named store will be created in your working directory.
-This is the shared volume location to your docker container.
+This is the shared volume location to your container.

 9. Configuration, logger, output, and sample files under location - <working-directory>/store.